michaelpq/michaelpq.github.io/resume/index.markdown

 ### Sports and activities

-  * Swimming, joggling.
+  * Swimming, joggling, music.
   * Japanese drum: performance in public with Japanese-only team.

 ### Awards

   * June 1999 : 3rd of the Maths Olympics of Rhone-Alpes area, France
   (approximately 1,000 participants).
   * September 2006 : Award from Vulcanus in Japan program, chosen with 40 other participants among 1,000 applications.
 Sponsorised by the EU-Japan Center for Industrial Cooperation based in Brussels.